PaulleDemon/PyUIBuilder/docs/intro.md

 <div class="alert alert-note">
   <div class="alert-title">NOTE ⚠️</div>
-  Work in progress.
+  This page is still under work in progress.
 This page will be updated from time to time.
 This contains the basic documentation for PYUIBuilder
 </div>

 ## UI Basics